• Skip to primary navigation

 Instructions

-1. To make the salsa verde, preheat oven/griller on high.
+1. To make the salsa verde, preheat the Broiler (high).
 Place oven rack 6"/15cm from the heat source.
 In a large bowl toss tomatillos, onion and jalapeños with 1 tablespoon olive oil.
 Lay them out on a rimmed baking sheet and broil/grill for 7 minutes or until there are some brown, charred spots on the tomatillos.
 Lower temp to 400F/200C.
 Turn the tomatillos over with tongs.
 Cook for another 7 minutes, to soften.
 Cool on the baking sheet for 10 minutes or so, then put roasted vegetables and any accumulated juices into the bowl of a food processor.
 Add cilantro, garlic and salt.
 Pulse several times until you get your preferred consistency.
 I like my salsa a bit chunky.
 You should have about 4 cups of salsa.

 2. Set oven to 350F/180C.
 Spread 1 cup of salsa verde into the bottom of a large rectangular casserole or baking dish.
 In a large bowl combine shredded chicken with 1 cup of salsa verde, 2 tablespoons of sour cream, and 4 ounces Cotija cheese.